 Principle 1.
 Governance

 The pharmacy generally manages its risks well.
 And it has procedures to help make sure its team works safely.
 Members of the pharmacy team know what they can and can’t do, what they’re responsible for and when they might seek help.
-They review the mistakes they make and learn from them to try and stop them happening again.
+They adequately monitor and review the safety of the services they deliver.
 They understand their role in protecting vulnerable people.
 And they keep people’s private information safe.
 People using the pharmacy can provide feedback to help improve the service they receive.
 The pharmacy keeps the records it needs to by law.
 And it has appropriate insurance to protect people if things do go wrong.